gopal-panigrahi/parallel-programs/README.md

 # Parallel Programs in OpenMP
-Contains parallel program written in C using OpenMP
+Contains parallel programs written in C using OpenMP

 ## OpenMP
 It is the parallel programming feature provided in C /C++ /Fortran.